PascalBod/lm20.1-esp32-eclipse/README.md

 <a name="eclipse"></a>
 ### Eclipse

-[Download Eclipse CDT](https://www.eclipse.org/downloads/packages/release/2021-03/r/eclipse-ide-cc-developers) (x86_64).
-This is version 2021-03, at time of writing.
+[Download Eclipse Installer 2021‑03 R](https://www.eclipse.org/downloads/packages/release/2021-03/r) (x86_64). **Important**: do not use Eclipse 2021-06, as IDF plugin is [currently incompatible with this version](https://github.com/espressif/idf-eclipse-plugin/issues/299).

 Check the integrity of the downloaded file.

 Create the **~/DevTools** directory, and extract the contents of the downloaded file into it.